jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     TypeError: factory() got an unexpected keyword argument 'year_of_birth'

-  when I add the keyword argument
+  when I add the missing keyword argument

   .. code-block:: python